Reach us on Facebook or email: firstname.lastname@example.org

 Encouraged by the artistic atmosphere of the Fringe circuit, Modern Robot took At the Crossroads to several fringes in 2016, beginning with the oldest Fringe Festival in the US, the Orlando Fringe.
 Downbeat award-winning drummer Paul Gavin accompanied Ben for this run, and the show was invited back for the 2017 Orlando Fringe Winter Mini-Fest, a hand-picked selection of audience favorites.

 The same year, At the Crossroads was selected for the New York International Fringe Festival, playing it with New York drummer Spencer Cohen and winning an Overall Excellence Award for Music Composition.
 The show received 100% positive ratings on Show-Score, and reviewed as “absorbing and entertaining to genuinely heart-rending” and “beautifully percussive and melodic”.

 At the 2016 San Francisco Fringe Festival, At the Crossroads was accompanied by Moe Staiano, an experimental composer, drummer, and performance artist of the Bay Area improvisation scene.
 The show was a Fringiest Pick at sfist.com, won a Best of Fringe award, and won the overall Techie’s Choice award for the Fringe.

-Ben Singer lives in Greensboro, NC, where he performs as a singer/songwriter, joins musicians on guitar and piano, shoots and edits music videos and documentaries, and writes music software.
+Ben Singer lives in Greensboro, NC, where he performs as a singer/songwriter, joins musicians on guitar and piano, films and edits music videos and documentaries, and writes music software.
 He most recently played the US/Canada tour of PostSecret: The Show.